Your Shopping Cart

 The Proper Fit of Dress Shirts

 While your dress shirt may not technically be part of your suit, you really can’t wear a suit without one.
 Not only that, your dress shirt is an accent point that works with your suit in your overall appearance.
-When you put it like that, you’d better make sure your dress shirt fits properly too!
+When you put it like that, you’d better make sure you know what a proper dress shirt fit is.

 You can usually feel it if a shirt hugs too tightly.
 Of course, your buttons feel the strain too, and that’s why fabric wrinkles out from the buttons if the shirt is too tight.
 You’ll often also see some pulling around the seams and shoulders.